 Within the Logic's epistemology, sensation has an important role in the justification of knowledge of contingent truths.
-The mechanism is explained in On True and False Ideas.
-There Arnauld makes clear that he rejects Malebranche's version of representational realism.
+The mechanism is explained in On True and False Ideas.24 There Arnauld makes clear that he rejects Malebranche's version of representational realism.
 He rejects the view that the mind apprehends an intermediary or representation - Malebranche's ideas - that stands between the soul and the object of sensation.
 Arnauld, however, is not a simple direct realist.
-His view is that during

-On the contrary, possibility [i.e. even a single possible instance, a possibilium] is a sure mark of the truth with respect to what is recognized as possible, whenever it is a question only of the essence of things.
-For the mind cannot conceive anything [concerning essences] as possible unless it conceives it as true according to its existence.
+His view is that during sensation God instantiates in the mind a mental mode, called a perception.
+This mode, liked an idea, is a mental act that has both formal and objective being.
+It has formal being because it is a mode of the soul.
+It has objective being because like an idea it has a content, which is a series of modes.
+If the perception is veridical, these modes are true of the object of which it is a perception.
+The soul is both aware of these modes and is self-aware.
+It is conscious that the perception is occurring and that the perception has the content it does.
+Simultaneously, in the normal case, God causes it to happen that the sensation is veridical.
+He causes it to be the case that the object of sensation is present outside the mind, that it is causally affecting the body's organs of sensation, and that the object possesses those properties of extended substances that are contained in the content of the soul's perception.
+The doctrine is not perceptual representationalism be-

-$^{^{21}}LAP$ IV:13, KM:V 398-400, B 263-265.
+$^{^{22}}LAP$ I:7, KM:V 150, B 43-44.